rayniP2342/ECOSTRESS_Chapter1/Docs/LitReview/Semi-Arid ET.md

 - Surface soil is the primary reservoir for water storage and source of ET during monsoon season
 - Direct evaporation is a large component of ET
 - Predicting ET based on root zone averaged soil moisture not appropriate in semi-arid environments
-- ET is roughly equal to precip on timescales longer than seasonal (Sala et al, 1992; Philipes, 1994; Reynolds et al, 2000)
 - Variability of ET on short timescales is critical for the coupled cycling of water, energy, and carbon
-- ET effects:
+- ET effects how land-atmosphere interactions influences weather and climate
--- The amount of precip partitioned into runoff and recharge (Philips, 1994; Laio et al, 2001) -- How land-atmosphere interactions influences weather and climate -- Processes like plant productivity, soil respiration, and biogeochemical cycling
+- ET effects Processes like plant productivity, soil respiration, and biogeochemical cycling
-- Meteorological and vegetation conditions control ET when soil moisture is not limited (Shuttleworth, 1991)
 - In wet environments ET increases linearly with root zone water content (effective saturation)
-- More bare soil = more rapid evporation (Dugas et al, 1996)
 - Soil heat flux is 30% greater at shrublands than grasslands -- More bare soil in shrublands, stronger temp gradient at surface -- More outgoing longwave radiation and more albedo